 - Uneven Results: If someone does not perform the lamination process correctly, it can result in uneven or unnatural-looking eyebrows, which may require additional corrective treatment.

-Brow Lamination How Long Does It Last
+How Long Does Brow Lamination Last

 If you expose your brows to excessive moisture or use harsh products, the effect may not last as long.
 On the other hand, if you follow the aftercare instructions and avoid harsh products, you can extend the duration of the lamination.